 Preparing the Next Generation of Biomedical Researchers

-The Baylor College of Medicine Post-Baccalaureate Research Education Program (BCM PREP) is funded by the National Institute of General Medical Sciences (NIGMS) at the National Institute of Health (NIH).
-The BCM PREP prepares college graduates who are underrepresented (UR) in science and medicine to enter and succeed in rigorous biomedical Ph.D. programs.
+The Baylor College of Medicine Post-Baccalaureate Research Education Program (BCM PREP) is funded by the National Institute of General Medical Sciences at the National Institute of Health.
+The BCM PREP prepares college graduates who are underrepresented in science and medicine to enter and succeed in rigorous biomedical Ph.D. programs.

-This competitive 12-month program enrolls 7 BCM PREP scholars in June annually and features:
+This competitive 12-month program enrolls seven BCM PREP scholars on the first Monday of July and features:

 - Paid mentored biomedical research at one of the nation's top institutions